Skip to Main Content

 OER include:

-• Learning content: full courses, textbooks, content modules, lesson plans, learning objects, collections, journals, and more.
+• Learning content: full courses, textbooks, content modules, lesson plans, learning objects, exams, collections, journals, and more.

-• Tools: software to support the creation, delivery, use, and improvement of open learning content.
+• Tools: Software to support the creation, delivery, use, and improvement of open learning content.
+Pressbooks is an example of an OER publishing platform that supports the authoring and distribution of open textbooks.

-• Implementation resources: open licenses to promote and facilitate the publication and sharing of materials.
+• Implementation resources: Open licenses to promote and facilitate the publication and sharing of materials.
+Creative Commons Licensing is an example of a resource that supports the implementation and sharing of open textbooks.

 Get Started! - Recommended Resources